 We love apple season at The Markets at Shrewsbury!
-Throughout the fall, Glick’s Produce stand carries 10 common types of apples that are proven to be shopper favorites.
-Whether you buy the same type of apple each time you shop or you want to try some new apple varieties, our apple guide has all the information you need.
+Throughout the fall, Glick’s Produce stand carries 10 common types of apples in Pennsylvania that are proven to be shopper favorites.
+Whether you buy the same type of apple each time you shop or you want to try some new apple varieties, our Pennsylvania apple guide has all the information you need.

 When Are Your Favorite Kinds of Apples In Season?

-Although you can find many varieties of apples at your favorite produce stands all year round, fall is the season when apples are at their best.
+Although you can find many varieties of Pennsylvania apples at your favorite produce stands all year round, fall is the season when apples are at their best.
 Most apple trees begin to blossom in spring and are ready for harvest by September or October.
 For the best fruit with the best flavor, know when your favorite apples are in season.

 Gala: Harvest begins in July and they are available all year round.

 Ginger Gold: Available from August through November.

 Honeycrisp: Harvest begins in September but harvest quantities are limited.

 Fuji: In season beginning in September and they are available all year round.

 Yellow Delicious: Available in September and all year around.

 Red Delicious: Harvest in October and available all year round.